whipowill/d2-qolbot/README.md

 	- Copy ``Sorceress.js`` and rename as ``Sorceress.Yourcharactername.js``.
 	- This file controls where your bot goes and how it fights.
 	- The setting ``Scripts.UserAddon`` must be set to ``false``.
-	- Some additional settings I've added:
-		- ``Config.InfiniteStash=true`` - will enable use of PlugY pages.
-		- ``Config.ViperCheck=true`` - will quit the game if encounter has Vipers.
-		- ``Config.DollsCheck=true`` - will quit the game if encounter has Dolls.
-		- ``Config.ClearPath=true`` - set to true if you don't want to use Teleport.
-		- ``Scripts.ForceSave=true`` - put at the end of your scripts, will fix progress retention issues.
 	- Use this handy [skill sheet](https://user.xmission.com/~trevin/DiabloIIv1.09_Skills.html) to look up attack skill IDs.
 - Create your pickit rulesets:
 	- These files are found in ``C:\your\path\to\d2-qolbot\src\d2bs\kolbot\pickit\``.